BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Entering Zion after hopping off the Springdale Shuttle

 This is the official Zion Shuttle, and it takes you from the visitor center to the end of Zion Scenic Drive (Zion Canyon).
 There are 9 stops on this shuttle as well.
-Recently certain stops have been closed due to natural disasters or COVID.

 Here are some basic things to know about the shuttle: